RM0.00

 RM37.00

-This luxurious 100% cotton fabric comes in a classic Brown colour and features an exclusive floral pattern.
-Measuring 2 metres by 45 inches, it is perfect for making elegant skirts, stylish blouses, traditional kurung attire, and beautiful dresses.
+This luxurious Velvet FcMicro fabric comes in a soft pastel royal blue and features an exclusive floral pattern.
+Measuring 2 meters by 45 inches, it is perfect for making elegant skirts, stylish blouses, traditional kurung attire, and beautiful dresses.
 Made in Terengganu by Noor Arfa, a brand well-known for its high-quality batiks in Malaysia since 1980.
-Care instructions: Hand wash or machine wash in a cloth bag; do not bleach or soak.
+Care Instructions: Hand wash or machine wash in a cloth bag; do not bleach or soak.

 RM45.00